Studley Royal Park: Development of the gardens

-In 1738 the first known plan of the gardens was made by Sir John Clerk of Penicuik, who was visiting them as part of a northern tour.
+In 1738 the first known plan of the gardens was made by Sir John Clerk, 2nd Baronet of Penicuik, who was visiting them as part of a northern tour.
 At the same time the Octagon Tower was also constructed and it was glazed and decorated during 1735; subsequently stuccowork was added by Francesco Vassalli.
 Other buildings constructed at this time include the Bathing House and the Boathouse.
 The planting at this time was perhaps sparser than that of the estate in the early twenty-first century: eighteenth-century visitors reported seeing bare rock between the trees.
 The late 1730s also saw a revision of the statuary scheme in the gardens, which included the introduction of a statue of Neptune, centrally located in the Moon Pond.

 After Aislabie's death on 18 June 1742, his son William inherited, and whilst little is known about William's life, it is known that he set out on a Grand Tour in 1720, which was thwarted by political turmoil in France.
 In 1724 he married Lady Elizabeth Cecil, with whom he had six children: two sons and four daughters.
 Elizabeth and two of their daughters died in a smallpox outbreak in 1733.
 William's first scheme for the gardens was the construction of a funerary pyramid, modelled on the one at Stowe Gardens.
 He also extended the designed landscape further down the Skell Valley and introduced in 1745 a 'Chinese house', inspired by fashion at the time.

 In 1745 William re-married, to Elizabeth Vernon, who was the niece of his step-mother.
 Perhaps, as a result, Studley Hall was renovated, which included the decoration of two rooms in a chinoiserie style.
 In the 1750s a gardeners house was built near the Kitchen Garden and two ice houses were constructed.
 A private garden with aviary was also created next to Studley Hall during this period.
 William also added new architectural features to the park: an obelisk at the western end of the main avenue and the Belvedere, which was a Gothic garden room.
 In addition to new buildings, existing ones had a change of character: for example the Temple of Venus had family portraits installed in it and its name changes to that of 'Banqueting House'.
 In the 1750s the network of footpaths around the gardens were also much greater than the modern-day lay-out.
 Overall, William extended the landscaped area in the picturesque romantic style, contrasting with the formality of his father's work.
 Between them, the two created what is arguably England's most important 18th-century landscape gardens.